 If you are planning on becoming pregnant, notify your health care provider so that he/she can best manage your medications.
 People living with ADHD who wish to become pregnant face important decisions.
 There are no well-controlled studies of guanfacine use in pregnant women.
 Animal studies did not demonstrate evidence of fetal harm.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.

 Regarding breastfeeding, caution is advised since it is not known if guanfacine passes into human breast milk.

 Guanfacine is usually taken one to two times per day.
 Guanfacine can be taken with or without food.
 However, taking it with a high fat meal can increase absorption and may increase exposure.

-The dose usually ranges from 0.5 mg to 3 mg per day.
-The dose of guanfacine extended release usually ranges from 1 mg to 4 mg per day.
+The dose of guanfacine immediate release usually ranges from 0.5 mg to 3 mg per day.
+The dose of guanfacine extended release usually ranges from 1 mg to 7 mg per day.
 Only your health care provider can determine the correct dose for you.

 Extended release tablets (Intuniv®) should not be crushed, chewed or divided.
 Swallow the tablet whole.